French Canadian Split pea Soup Is an absolutely amazing winter (or any time) soup.

 - Remove bay leaf.
 If you used ham bone, remove that too.

-- If after cooking the split peas are still quite crunchy, add a tsp of Baking Soda.
-As mentioned above this can happen for a number of reasons.Re cover Instant Pot set to - Manual - High Pressure and 5 minutes.
+- If the split peas are still quite crunchy after cooking, add a tsp of Baking Soda.
+As mentioned above this can happen for a number of reasons.Re-cover Instant Pot set to - Manual - High Pressure and 5 minutes.
 This may take a while to get to pressure because of the large amount of liquid.
 Repeat until desired texture of peas is achieved.

-- The soup will be quite thick and chunky.
-If you want a thinner version you can use a potato masher to smash all the vegetables up.
+- The soup will be pretty thick and chunky.
+You can use a potato masher to smash all the vegetables if you want a thinner version.
 You also can CAREFULLY put the very hot liquid in a blender or use an immersion blender to mix it up.
 WARNING AGAIN... the soup is VERY HOT and it is very easy to splash it everywhere.
 I generally use the potato masher if I am doing this.
-The soup is just as great when it is thick and chucky though.
+The soup is just as great when it is thick and chunky though.

 - Add salt and pepper to taste.
-Salt will probably not be needed very much as the pork broth gets quite salty usually.
+Salt will probably not be needed as the pork broth usually gets quite salty.